 The downside to having a service dog, is that everywhere you go people want to ask to pet the dog.
 Service dogs are not to be petted when they’re working boom from their person and their training.
 With my particular condition, at times, the constant asking actually makes things worse and to be honest, it gets old having to be the bad guy every time someone asks you the adorable dog.
 It’s not that we don’t want you to pet are dogs but they are working they need to focus and imagine if every time you try to go somewhere one asked you if they could feel your coat.
 How quickly that could be annoying?

 Most people aren’t trying to be rude, many honestly don’t know the etiquette required around a service animal.

-1. Service animals are not treated as pets when they are working.
+1. A Service Dog is not treated as a pet when they are working.

-2. Service animals have been trained specifically for the needs of their person.
+2. A Service Dog has been trained specifically for the needs of their person.
 (By law)